 If the server is password protected then you will now need to enter the password when prompted.

-When you have been sent a server invitation you should see a popup in the bottom right hand side of you screen from Steam.
+When you have been sent a server invitation you should see a popup on the bottom right-hand side of your screen from Steam.